StefCoders/rpi-dab-tx/README.md

 - LimeSDR: `sed -e 's/^device=driver=hackrf/^device=driver=lime/' -i $HOME/dab/mod.ini`
 - PlutoSDR: `sed -e 's/^device=driver=hackrf/^device=driver=plutosdr/' -i $HOME/dab/mod.ini`

-Also, check your documentation to set the proper values for other SoapySDR fields, like **txgain**.
+Also, check the SoapySDR documentation for your card to set the proper values for other SoapySDR fields, like **txgain**.

 ## Other
 ### Change one or several radio stations